Help with your mortgage and other loan repayments

 Credit card and loan repayments

-- If you have a personal loan, credit card, store card or catalogue credit, you can also ask for a freeze on repayments of up to three months.
+- If you have a personal loan, credit card, store card or catalogue credit, you can also ask for a repayments holiday of up to three months.

-- You must agree the payment freeze in advance with your lender.
+- You must agree the payment holiday in advance with your lender.
 You can’t just stop paying or this could have an impact on your credit rating.

 - The payments you miss (plus interest) are added to the amount you owe.
 When the holiday is over either your monthly payments will go up or the term of your loan will be extended.